16 July 1941

 It was mid-summer 1941.
 Britain, Canada and the rest of the Commonwealth had been at war with Nazi Germany for almost two years.
 Although the Royal Air Force had fought off the German Luftwaffe in the Battle of Britain, the war news was grim.
 That June, German forces had launched Operation Barbarossa, the invasion of the Soviet Union.
 By mid-July, Russian forces, their officer corps decimated by Stalin’s purges, were in rapid retreat falling back towards Kiev and Moscow.

 On the other side of the globe, shooting of a very different sort got underway in Canada.
 A crew from Warner Brothers, the motion picture studio, arrived in Ottawa, their six-week mission to film Captains of the Clouds, the first ever Hollywood movie shot entirely in Canada.
 The movie was the story of brash, Canadian bush pilots joining the British Commonwealth Air Training Plan (BCATP) after hearing Churchill’s historic “We shall fight them on the beaches” speech following Dunkirk.
 Deemed too old for combat missions, they become instructors, but later are called upon to ferry bombers to Britain.
+Clink here for a link to the cinema trailer for Captain of the Clouds, https://www.youtube.com/watch?v=L1NG0os_-3o.

-The BCATP was the largest-ever aircraft instructional programme, training Canadian, British, Australian and New Zealand servicemen as well as men from other Commonwealth and foreign countries, including the United States.
+The BCATP was the largest-ever aircraft instructional programme, training Canadian, British, Australia, New Zealand servicemen as well as men from other Commonwealth and foreign countries, including the United States.
 From when it commenced operations in early 1940 until it was wound down in late 1944, the Plan trained 131,553 pilots and crewmen, over half of whom (72,835) were Canadian.
 Costing $2.2 billion of which Canada paid $1.6 billion (equivalent to about $25 billion in today’s money), the Plan was Canada’s single-most important contribution to the Allied war effort.
 Recall also that Canada’s population at the time was only 12 million, a third of what it is currently.

 The movie, which was directed by Michael Curtiz, starred James Cagney who was at the peak of his skills and at the height of his popularity.
 It was Cagney’s first movie to be filmed in Technicolor.
 Co-starring were Dennis Morgan, Alan Hale Senior, and George Tobias as his bush pilot pals, and Brenda Marshall as the love interest.
 The movie was filmed in co-operation with the Royal Canadian Air Force (RCAF).
 Air Marshal “Billy” Bishop played a cameo role as himself in a graduation, or “wings,” ceremony.
 Bishop was an ace Canadian pilot from the First World War, and a recipient of the Victory Cross.
 In 1941, he was the Director of the RCAF and in charge of recruitment.
 Hundreds of RCAF servicemen and women also appeared in the film as bit players and extras.
 Much of the movie was filmed at Uplands Airport (now the Macdonald-Cartier International Airport) in Ottawa, with the bush scenes filmed in the North Bay area at Trout Lake and Jumping Caribou Lake.
 Flying scenes were also filmed at air stations located in Trenton, Dartmouth, Jarvis and Mountain View.